 While you can (and probably should) bring your own Christmas music with you to listen to during your time driving through the display, the speakers are frequent enough and loud enough, that you’ll need to keep the windows of your car closed if you want to listen to something different.

-That being said, this is a minor issue that is easy to rectify by bringing your own music, so I wouldn’t consider it a major issue.
+That being said, this is a minor issue that is easy to rectify by bringing your own music, so I wouldn’t consider it a major concern.

 All told, I found Cascade of Lights to be a really nice light display and an incredible value.
 While it might not be worth driving from a long distance to see, if you are in the Lawrence County area or are already planning to check out Shadrack’s Christmas Wonderland or the Parade of Lights at Pearson Park, both of which are just a few miles down the road, this is a really neat spot to check out.

-Cascade of Lights is open from 6-9 pm each Thursday through Sunday from December 3-30 in 2022.
+In 2023, Cascade of Lights is open from 6-9 pm each Thursday through Sunday from December 1-30 (Plus the Monday-Wednesday before Christmas).
 Admission is $5 per car, cash only.
 The entrance to the park can be found adjacent to 1820 E Washington St in New Castle.

 Looking for more things to do nearby?
 Check out the best Christmas lights in Pittsburgh, my favorite things to do in McConnells Mill State Park, and the Lawrence County Historical Society Museum.